-- Applicant has a sibling currently attending the campus for which they are applying for
+- Applying student has a sibling currently attending the campus

-- Applicant has a sibling also applying to enter the same campus
+- Applying student has a sibling also applying to enter the campus

 The lottery is a blind, randomized, computerized process conducted at the district level.
 The district utilizes a “Controlled Choice” framework to ensure equity and access for historically disadvantaged students.